|

 Fees and Commissions on Minor Accounts

-E*Trade does not impose any special fees or commissions on its minor accounts.
-There are no annual fees or low-balance charges, and many products now have commission-free trading.
-Additionally, there is no minimum deposit required.
+E*TRADE does not impose any special fees or commissions on its minor accounts.
+There are no annual IRA fees or account minimums for the IRA for Minors account, and many products now have commission-free trading.
+Additionally, there is no minimum funding requirement for brokerage accounts.

 Charles Schwab as an Alternative

 On Schwab’s website, locate the orange-brown button in the top-right corner to open an account.
-On the next page, find the link to view all accounts (the specific minor accounts won’t appear initially).
-Once you see all account types, find the one you need and start the opening process.
+On the next page, find the link to view all accounts if you don’t see the one you want right away.
+Once you see the full list of account types, choose the one you need and begin the application process.

-Charles Schwab does not charge commissions on U.S.-listed stocks and ETFs traded online in a minor
+Charles Schwab does not charge commissions on U.S.-listed stocks and ETFs traded online in its custodial

 Learn more about the Charles Schwab custodial account.